Medium modifications to jet angularities using SCET with Glauber gluons: Soft-Collinear Effective Theory with Glauber gluons

-where $D^{\mu}_{n,\perp}$ is the transverse component of the collinear covariant derivative~\cite{Bauer:2001yt}.
-The collinear Wilson line is built from the path-ordered exponentiation of the collinear gluons by integrating out the heavy off-shell propagators from the theory and is defined as,

-where $A_n$ is collinear gluon field operator.
-At leading order in $\lambda$, the interaction term between soft gluons and the collinear fields in the SCET Lagrangian is decoupled through a BPS field redefinition~\cite{Bauer:2001yt}.
-Thus, the leading order SCET Lagrangian reads formally as

-with $A_s$ being the soft gauge field operator.
-This leading order SCET Lagrangian with its given degrees of freedom is sufficient to describe a large class of jet substructure observables.
-However, in order to describe jet dynamics in a medium, one needs additional degrees of freedom that allow interaction between jet and medium constituents.

-It is well known that when a jet passes through a medium, it interacts with the medium constituents leading to further modifications of its internal structure as well as the jet yield.
-In the literature, jet-medium interactions have been modeled by incorporating additional modes that can be thought to be originated from background color gluon fields of the medium and are known as the `Glauber modes'.
+To describe jet dynamics in a nuclear medium, additional degrees of freedom are required that account for interactions between the jet and the medium constituents.
+In the literature, these interactions have been modeled by incorporating additional modes that can be thought to originate from the static background color gluon fields of the medium and are known as the `Glauber modes'.
 The corresponding EFT with such extra degrees of freedom is known as SCET$_\text{G}$~\cite{Idilbi:2008vm,DEramo:2010wup,Ovanesyan:2011xy}.
-Glaubers are non-propagating off-shell degrees of freedom with transverse momentum much larger than their other light-cone momentum components, $k_{\perp}^2 \gg k^{+}k^{-}$.
+Glaubers are non-propagating off-shell degrees of freedom, with transverse momentum much larger than their other light-cone momentum components, $k_{\perp}^2 \gg k^{+}k^{-}$.
+The relevant characteristic scale for the Glauber modes can be of the order of the medium temperature $T$ or the Debye screening mass $m_D$.
+Assuming that both the jet and the medium have the same virtuality, we then require